-- (1) Save as otherwise in this Act or in any other law specially provided, the court, whenever it may punish a person for an offence- - (a) by imprisonment, may impose a sentence of imprisonment for a period not exceeding twelve months, where the court is not the court of a regional division, or not exceeding ten years, where the court is the court of a regional division; - [paragraph (a) substituted by section 9 of Act 91 of 1977] - (b) by fine, may impose a fine not exceeding R2 000, where the court is not the court of a regional division, or not exceeding R20 000, where the court is the court of a regional division; - [paragraph (b) substituted by section 9 of Act 91 of 1977 and by section 1 of Act 109 of 1984] - (c) by whipping, may impose a sentence of whipping with a cane only. - (2) (a) The court shall have jurisdiction to impose any punishment prescribed in respect of an offence under an ordinance of a province or the territory which relates to vehicles and the regulation of traffic on public roads, notwithstanding that such punishment exceeds the jurisdiction referred to in subsection (1). - (b) Where a person is convicted of culpable homicide arising out of the driving of a vehicle as defined in any applicable ordinance referred to in paragraph (a), the court shall have jurisdiction to impose any punishment which the court may impose under that paragraph in respect of the offence of driving a vehicle recklessly on a public road.
+- (1) Save as otherwise in this Act or in any other law specially provided, the court, whenever it may punish a person for an offence - by imprisonment, may impose a sentence of imprisonment for a period not exceeding twelve months, where the court is not the court of a regional division, or not exceeding ten years, where the court is the court of a regional division; - [paragraph (a) substituted by section 9 of Act 91 of 1977] - (b) by fine, may impose a fine not exceeding the amount determined by the Minister from time to time by notice in the Gazette for the respective courts referred to in paragraph (a); - [paragraph (b) substituted by section 9 of Act 91 of 1977, by section 1 of Act 109 of 1984 and by section 9 of Act 25 of 1987] - (c) by whipping, may impose a sentence of whipping with a cane only. - (2) (a) The court shall have jurisdiction to impose any punishment prescribed in respect of an offence under an ordinance of a province or the territory which relates to vehicles and the regulation of traffic on public roads, notwithstanding that such punishment exceeds the jurisdiction referred to in subsection (1). - (b) Where a person is convicted of culpable homicide arising out of the driving of a vehicle as defined in any applicable ordinance referred to in paragraph (a), the court shall have jurisdiction to impose any punishment which the court may impose under that paragraph in respect of the offence of driving a vehicle recklessly on a public road.

-[section 92 substituted by section 1 of Act 16 of 1959 amended by section 14 of Act 19 of 1963 and substituted by section 30 of Act 94 of 1974]
+[section 92 substituted by section 1 of Act 16 of 1959 and amended by section 14 of Act 19 of 1963 and substituted by section 30 of Act 94 of 1974]